Eremophila mitchellii: Ecology

 This species invades pasture land in New South Wales and Queensland and its cultivation is prohibited in Western Australia.
 The plant quickly regrows from roots remaining in the ground after clearing and rapidly invades from seeds.
 Native scale insects from the genus Pulvinaria (Hemiptera:Coccidae) have been shown to be able to kill E. mitchellii but need to be physically applied to the plant.

 Uses

 Indigenous use

 Aboriginal people used false sandalwood to treat rheumatism and the smoke from burning the leaves for general medicinal purposes.

 Essential oils

 False sandalwood contains essential oils including bicyclic sesquiterpenes known as eremophilanes.
 The oil is extracted by steam distillation and has been used as a mild analgesic and as an aromatic additive in toiletries.
 It is active against some pathogenic microorganisms including Staphylococcus aureus, Salmonella typhimurium and Candida albicans when undiluted and against Salmonella at a concentration of 1%.
 The oil is also an effective termiticide which has been marketed as Termilone.
-A product known as "Buddha Wood Essential Oil" is also marketed.